hackclub/hackclub/CONTRIBUTING.md

 ## Wait For Review

-Before we can merge your code into the repository it has to be reviewed by one the core contributors.
+Before we can merge your code into the repository it has to be reviewed by one of the core contributors.
 It will be assessed on how well it follows the [contribution guidelines](GUIDELINES.md) and if it is intended to solve an issue, how well it does so.